alicemunsal/dohex/DoHex2.md

 *App and outside world (IO Devices)*

 Our application does not know anything about IO devices and should not depend on them.
-But an IO device must implement an adapter to plugin our application through its ports.
+But an IO device must implement an adapter for connecting to our application through its ports.

 ### Implementation